tanema/grind/README.md

   kill my battery.
 - *Why tho?*: Because I also wanted to automate some things I use nix for and a few other tools all into one.

+### WIP

+- Call other tasks inside a task or service